lucasfeijo/hass-maestro/docs/web-ui-custom-steps.md

    - Include an endpoint like `POST /configure` to accept the chosen step list.
      The page should send this request asynchronously using `fetch` so the UI doesn't reload.
+   - Offer a `POST /configure/reset` endpoint that clears any saved list and reverts to the command line defaults.

 2. **List available steps**
    - Read step names from `LightProgramDefault.defaultSteps` using the same lookup logic as the `--program` option.
    - Display them with controls to reorder or remove each item.
+Removed steps appear in a separate list where they can be clicked to be re-added.

 3. **Persist configuration**
    - Save the selected list under `/data/step_order.json` (or similar) inside the add-on data directory.